ajstewartlang/Affective-Theory-of-Mind-Inferences/README.txt

 R Code and Data

-Stewart, S.L.K., Schepman, A., Haigh, M., McHugh, R., & Stewart, A.J. (in press).
+Stewart, S.L.K., Schepman, A., Haigh, M., McHugh, R., & Stewart, A.J.
+(2019).
 Affective theory of mind inferences contextually influence the recognition of emotional facial expressions.
-Cognition & Emotion.
+Cognition & Emotion, 33, 272-287.

 The repository “Both Expts comparison” contains the R analysis script and RT data for both experiments in 1 file.
 The conditions are relabeled to congruent vs. incongruent to allow a comparison of the magnitude of the congruency effect across the two experiments.